Pyramid of Menkaure: Attempted demolition

 In 1196, Al-Aziz Uthman, Saladin's son and the Sultan of Egypt, attempted to demolish the pyramids, starting with that of Menkaure.
 Workmen recruited to demolish the pyramid stayed at their job for eight months, but the task was expensive and slow.
 Workers were only able to remove one or two stones each day at most.
 Some used wedges and levers to move the stones, while others used ropes to pull them down.

 When a stone fell, it would bury itself in the sand, requiring extraordinary efforts to free it.
 Wedges were used to split the stones into several pieces, and a cart was used to carry it to the foot of the escarpment, where it was left.
 Despite their efforts, workmen were only able to damage the pyramid to the extent of leaving a large vertical gash at its northern face.

+The workmen attacked the northern face at a height of some twenty metres in the pyramid's casing, drawing on experience acquired on the two neighbouring great pyramids and hoping to discover the entrance of the monument there; finding nothing, they prolonged the breach.
+This irreparable destruction, which disfigures the northern face, nevertheless permits the study of the monument's internal constitution (cf. above).

 Restoration attempt

 Granite casing blocks of Menkaure's Pyramid next to the entrance.
 Many are visibly unfinished, probably halted in mid-work due to the death of the pharaoh.

-In January 2024, a project to study and document the outer granite blocks which had fallen off of the facade began, with the goal to reinstall them.
+In January 2024, a joint project of the Supreme Council of Antiquities and Waseda University to study and document the outer granite blocks lying around the base of the pyramid, regarded by the project's leaders as fallen casing, began, with the goal to reinstall them.
 The project was planned to take three years to complete.
-Weeks after the announcement, the project was cancelled following backlash by researchers and a report by a team of experts called in by Egyptian officials and led by Zahi Hawass, Egypt’s former minister of antiquities which “unanimously objected to the re-installation of the granite casing blocks scattered around the base of the pyramid”.
+In a video published on Facebook, the secretary-general of the Supreme Council of Antiquities, Mostafa Waziri, shown alongside workers aligning granite blocks at the base of the pyramid, described the undertaking as "Egypt's gift to the world in the 21st century", which would allow visitors to see, for the first time, the pyramid as the ancient Egyptians had built it.
+Weeks after the announcement, the reinstallation was abandoned following backlash by researchers and a report by a team of experts called in by Egyptian officials and led by Zahi Hawass, Egypt's former minister of antiquities, which "unanimously objected to the re-installation of the granite casing blocks scattered around the base of the pyramid".

+East-face anomalies

+In 2019, Stijn van den Hoven hypothesized that behind the smoothed area of the granite casing on the eastern face lies a yet to be discovered second entrance to the pyramid.
+A combination of three non-destructive techniques revealed two anomalies directly behind these granite blocks, which indicate the presence of air-filled voids.
+The purpose and depths of these anomalies could not be determined with the methods used.